apache/pulsar/site/docs/latest/functions/deployment.md

 Parameter | Default
 :---------|:-------
-Function name | Whichever value is specified for the class name.
-For example, `--className org.example.MyFunction` would give the function a name of `MyFunction`
+Function name | Whichever value is specified for the class name (minus org, library, etc.).
+The flag `--className org.example.MyFunction`, for example, would give the function a name of `MyFunction`.
 Tenant | Derived from the input topics' names.
 If the input topics are under the `marketing` tenant---i.e. the topic names have the form `persistent://marketing/{namespace}/{topicName}`---then the tenant will be `marketing`.
 Namespace | Derived from the input topics' names.
 If the input topics are under the `asia` namespace under the `marketing` tenant---i.e. the topic names have the form `persistent://marketing/asia/{topicName}`, then the namespace will be `asia`.
 Output topic | `{input topic}-{function name}-output`.
 A function with an input topic name of `incoming` and a function name of `exclamation`, for example, would have an output topic of `incoming-exclamation-output`.